-Moment-curvature relationships were calculated using the material models described in the previous section with the following assumptions: concrete clear cover was 0.75 in.
-(19 mm); location of steel bars was based on Figure 204 through Figure 207; confined concrete was assigned to the stem and flange boundary elements (excluding the concrete cover), and unconfined concrete was assigned elsewhere (including the concrete cover to confined boundary elements); all bars were assigned an identical steel model; cross section was subjected to an axial load of 60.9 kips (271 kN) representing the self-weight of the specimen and testing apparatus; two directions of analysis were considered (M^+ for stem in compression and M^- for stem in tension); strains were varied linearly through the depth of the cross section; and bar buckling was not accounted for.
-All moment-curvature relationships were calculated using computer program QBIAX^[28].
+Using the material models described in the previous section, moment-curvature relationships were calculated for both loading directions (M^+ for stem in compression and M^- for stem in tension) with the following assumptions: concrete clear cover was 0.75 in.
+(19 mm); location of steel bars was based on Figure 198 through Figure 201; confined concrete was assigned to the area enclosed by the centerline of the hoops in the stem and flange boundary elements, and unconfined concrete was assigned elsewhere (including the concrete cover to the confined boundary elements); all bars were assigned an identical steel model; the cross section was subjected to an axial load of 60.9 kips (271 kN) representing the self-weight of the specimen and testing apparatus; strains varied linearly through the depth of the cross section; and bar buckling was not accounted for.
+All moment-curvature relationships were calculated using computer program QBIAX^[29].

-The flexural capacity M_n for each direction of analysis (M_n^+ and M_n^-) was defined as the moment associated with a compressive strain of $\varepsilon_c = 0.003$ at the extreme concrete fiber and a steel stress limited to its yield strength, in accordance with ACI 318-14[1].
+The nominal flexural strength M_n for each direction of analysis (M_n^+ and M_n^-) was defined as the moment associated with a compressive strain of $\varepsilon_c = 0.003$ at the extreme concrete fiber and a steel stress limited to its yield strength, in accordance with ACI 318-14^[1].